 All Souls Choir was founded as one of the first multiracial choirs in Washington DC.
 Today, the choir celebrates a half century of musical excellence, singing a repertoire as diverse as our membership.
 The artistic versatility of our singers allows us to perform everything from ancient church chant to Fauré to spirituals to South African, jazz, and gospel songs.
 You can enjoy the unique choral sound of the All Souls Choir most first and third Sundays at our 9:30 and 11:15 am worship services.

 Join the All Souls Choir!
 We rehearse each Thursday evening from 7:30 to 9:30 pm, and sing most first and third Sundays of the month.
 Our season runs from late August through June.
-No audition is required.
+No audition is required, but ability to read music is a plus.
 For more information, contact Director of Music and Arts Jen Hayman (firstname.lastname@example.org or 202-332-5266).

 The choir continued its tradition of recording with the release of its CD, Music From All Souls.
 And read about "All Souls," the cantata by Scott Gendel premiered by the All Souls Choir in April 2013.